-Nationally, the majority of the corn and soybean acres [average of 81,890,200 and 83,556,800, respectively, during the 2018-2022 period--NASS] are rotated with each other.
+Nationally, the majority of the corn and soybean acres are rotated with each other.
 In the Midsouth, soybean is rotated with rice and cotton in addition to corn.
-There is evidence that a diverse rotation that involves more than corn and soybeans grown in rotation will improve both soil health and yield of rotated crops.
-This evidence is presented in results from research reported in the following articles.
+Evidence that a diverse rotation that involves more than corn and soybeans grown in rotation will improve both soil health and yield of rotated crops is supported by results reported in the following articles.

-More diverse crop rotations improve yield, yield stability, and soil health [Oct.
-2021, Univ. of Nebraska, Lincoln] by Wagner, Jin, and Schmer.
-Results are reported from a longterm dryland no-till crop rotation and nitrogen [N] fertilizer systems study [started in 1972, converted to no-till in 2007-2013] that was conducted in Nebraska.
-Rotations consisted of continuous corn, continuous soybean, continuous grain sorghum, corn-soybean, grain sorghum-soybean, cornsoybean-grain sorghum-oat/clover, and corn-oat/clover-grain sorghum-soybean.
+More diverse crop rotations improve yield, yield stability, and soil health by Wagner, Jin, and Schmer reports results from a long-term dryland no-till crop rotation and N fertilizer systems study [started in 1972, converted to no-till in 2007-2013] that was conducted in Nebraska.
+Rotations consisted of continuous corn, continuous soybean, continuous grain sorghum, corn-soybean, grain sorghumsoybean, corn-soybean-grain sorghum-oat/clover, and corn-oat/clover-grain sorghum-soybean.
 Results showed that diverse crop rotations provided more agronomic and soil benefits than applying N fertilizer alone-i.e. fertilizer N was no substitute for crop rotation.
 Overall, rotating crops improved soil and crop yields with concurrent lower fertilizer-N costs.

-Long-term research reveals advantages of diverse crop rotations from South Dakota Soil Health Coalition.
-Fouryear crop rotations included combinations of corn, soybean, spring wheat, winter wheat, oats, field peas, and sunflower.
+Long-term research reveals advantages of diverse crop rotations from South Dakota Soil Health

+Coalition reports results from a 4-year crop rotation study that included combinations of corn, soybean, spring wheat, winter wheat, oats, field peas, and sunflower.
 Increasing rotation diversity resulted in more carbon [C] in the soil, more soil organic matter [SOM], and an overall improvement in soil health.

-Increasing crop rotational diversity can enhance cereal yields by Smith et al. appears in Communications Earth & Environment [2023, 4:89, https://doi.org/10.1038/s43247-023-00746-0].
-In this analysis, the authors use yield data of small grain cereals and corn from 32 long-term experiments across Europe and North America to show that crop rotational diversity [measured as crop species diversity and functional richness] enhanced grain yield, and the yield benefit increased with time.
+Increasing crop rotational diversity can enhance cereal yields by Smith et al. uses yield data of small grain cereals and corn from 32 long-term experiments across Europe and North America to show that crop rotational diversity [measured as crop species diversity and functional richness] enhanced grain yield, and the yield benefit increased with time.
 They showed that this enabled a lower dependence on N fertilizers, which in turn reduced greenhouse gas emissions and N pollution.
 Their results indicate that increasing crop functional richness rather than species diversity may be a strategy for supporting and stabilizing grain yields in multiple environments.
-The authors state that "individual farmers would need to assess this yield benefit against other aspects such as market value of the crops included in the more diverse rotation ".
+The authors state that "individual farmers would need to assess this yield benefit against other aspects such as market value of the crops included in the more diverse rotation .... ".

-Responses of soil organic carbon, aggregate stability, carbon and nitrogen fractions to 15 and 24 years of no-till diversified crop rotations by Maiga et al. appears in Soil Research [Jan.
-2019, https://doi.org/10.1071/SR18068].
-Rotations consisted of corn-soybean [2-year rotation] and corn-soybean-winter wheat-oat [4-year rotation].
-Results from the research that was conducted in South Dakota showed that use of diverse 4-year crop rotations for a long duration enhanced soil organic carbon [SOC], C and N fractions, and soil aggregation compared to those same variables under a 2-year rotation of corn and soybean.
+Responses of soil organic carbon, aggregate stability, carbon and nitrogen fractions to 15 and 24 years of no-till diversified crop rotations by Maiga et al. reports results from research where rotations that consisted of corn-soybean [2-year rotation] and cornsoybean-winter wheat-oat [4-year rotation] were used.
+The results from this research that was conducted in South Dakota showed that use of diverse 4-year crop rotations for a long duration enhanced soil organic carbon [SOC], C and N fractions, and soil aggregation compared to those same variables under a 2-year rotation of corn and soybean.

-Diversified no-till crop rotation reduces nitrous oxide emissions, increases soybean yields, and promotes soil carbon accrual by Lehman, Osborne, and Duke appears in the Soil Science Society of America Journal [Vol. 81, p.
-76-83, Jan.
-2017, https://doi.org/10.2136/sssaj2016.01.0021].
-Rotations consisted of corn-soybean [2-year rotation] and corn-field peas-winter wheat-soybean [4-year rotation].
+An article titled Diversified no-till crop rotation reduces nitrous oxide emissions, increases soybean yields, and promotes soil carbon accrual by Lehman, Osborne, and Duke reports results from a study where rotations consisted of corn-soybean [2-year rotation] and corn-field peas-winter wheat-soybean [4-year rotation].
 Results from the research conducted in South Dakota and presented in this article showed that diverse rotations covering 4 years can decrease nitrous oxide [N2O] emissions, increase or accelerate SOC gains, accrue soil C earlier and deeper in the soil profile, and increase soybean yields vs. those same variables in a 2-year rotation of corn and soybean.